jdbirla/jd-docker-crash-course/Docker_Interview.md

  ### Using JIB plugin to create docker images
   5. Intruducing ``` JIB Plugin ``` [Solution for Problem: Jib builds containers without using a Dockerfile or requiring a Docker installation.
 You can use Jib in the Jib plugins for Maven ]

+ ### Using Fabric8 docker maven plugin to create docker images
+  6. Intruducing ``` Fabric8 docker maven plugin ``` [Solution for Problem:  This is a Maven plugin for managing Docker images and containers]